weimin17/weimin17.github.io/_pages/home.md

-My research includes multiple directions addressing text-based problems (BERT variants, LLMs), image classification (CNNs, Vision Transformers, CLIP), as well as multimodal image-to-text generation using Vision-Language Models (BLIP-2, MiniGPT-4, LLaVA, InstructBLIP).
-I also have expertise in explainability for clinical language models using Electronic Health Records.
+My research focuses on model safety across a range of applications, including text-based problems (BERT variants, LLMs), image classification (CNNs, Vision Transformers, CLIP), and multimodal image-to-text generation with Vision-Language Models (BLIP-2, MiniGPT-4, LLaVA, InstructBLIP).
+I also specialize in explainability for clinical language models using Electronic Health Records.

 <!-- My research focuses on understanding the mechanisms of deep learning models and developing algorithms to intentionally train models for specific behaviors, such as backdoor attack and defense strategies.
 Application areas span across Natural Language Processing and Computer Vision, including BERT variants, Vision Transformers (ViTs), and Vision-Language Models.
 I also have industry experience in training Large Language Foundation Models, and experience in explainability for clinical decision-making with Electronic Health Records (EHR).